Introduction to the thematic nodes of IDIS

 F-78280 GUYANCOURT, France

-The 38th scientific assembly of the COmmittee on SPAce Research will take place from 18th to 25th July 2010 in the beautiful Hanseatic city of Bremen, Germany.
+The 39th scientific assembly of the COmmittee on SPAce Research will take place from 14 to 22 July 2012 in Global Education Centre 2 Infosys Training Centre Mysore, Karnataka India.